-Whether it’s a fifties flirt or a demure tea-gown, shorter dresses have had a real come-back recently and it makes a change from always dealing with full length and trains!
+Whether it’s a fifties flirt or a demure tea-length wedding dress, shorter dresses have had a real come-back recently.
+It makes a change from always dealing with full length and trains!
 Here is a selection of dresses I have made where the bride has opted to show off her pretty ankles – or more!

-Examples of shorter wedding dresses from my archive
+Examples of tea length and shorter wedding dresses from my archive

-Wedding Dress and Jacket for Angela: Wedding dress with knee length pencil skirt with kick pleat in oyster silk duchess satin and chantilly lace.
+Osyter satin Wedding Dress and Jacket for Angela.
+Wedding dress with knee length pencil skirt with kick pleats in oyster silk duchess satin and chantilly lace.

-Photoshoot: City Burlesque Wedding: I designed a knee length dress in ivory duchess silk satin with a fit and flare skirt that was graduated to show off the purple and teal petticoats.
+Photoshoot: City Burlesque Wedding.
+I designed a tea length wedding dress in ivory duchess silk satin.
+It had a fit and flare skirt that was graduated to show off the purple and teal petticoats.

 Photography by Jessica Partridge

-Wedding Dress and Ties for Rebecca: A beautiful 1950’s style wedding dress with delicate cream lace over Autumnal golden-orange silk.
+Autumn colour Wedding Dress for Rebecca.
+I made a beautiful 1950’s style short wedding dress with delicate cream lace over Autumnal golden-orange silk.
 The skirt is a tea length full circle over many layers of ivory netting, each edged with orange satin ribbon.

 Photography by Gregg Brown, http://www.greggbrownweddings.com

-Informal Wedding Dress for Lou: Lou commissioned a simple Kimono style dress in soft sand-coloured silk satin to wear for her wedding day with a midi/tea-length skirt.
-The dress has a high boat-neckline and is loose fitting but pulled in at the waist by a sash.
+Informal Wedding Dress for Lou.
+Lou commissioned a simple Kimono style dress in soft sand-coloured silk satin to wear for her wedding day.
+The short dress has a midi/tea-length skirt.
+I made the design with a high boat-neckline and is loose fitting but pulled in at the waist by a sash.

-Wedding Dress and Veil for Angie: Angie wanted something really different for her wedding: as an older bride she wanted to feel extravagant special without wearing a long white dress.
+Blue halter neck wedding Dress and Veil for Angie.
+Angie wanted something really different for her wedding, as an older bride she wanted to feel extravagant special without wearing a long white dress.
 Together we created the design for this tea length dress in torn layers or lace and muslin.
 I also added lace details to her shoes and gloves for the finishing touch.

-Wedding Dress for Tracey: The two piece outfit made in deep red silk velvet.
+Red Velvet Wedding Dress for Tracey: I designed a two piece ensemble made in deep red silk velvet.
 This alternative wedding dress has tea length skirt and a firmly boned bodice cut in a ‘Tudor’ style with a ‘flat front’.
 The pencil skirt is fitted to the knee then flaring to mid-calf and supported by ivory netting.

-Wedding Dress for Ellie: Gorgeous Ellie was married in Vegas on Halloween and her dress was a wonderful mixture of fifties shape, modern styling and subtle Halloween detail.
+Halloween Wedding Dress for Ellie: Gorgeous Ellie was married in Vegas on Halloween.
+Her short wedding dress was a wonderful mixture of fifties shape, modern styling and subtle Halloween detail.